 Examples of Blue (Bleu) Cheeses for Charcuterie Boards

 Some people who aren't big fans of blue cheese don't realize how many different varieties there are!
 The four main types are stilton, gorgonzola, Roquefort, and cabrales - but there are dozens more!
 How about:

 Want to learn about even more varieties of blue cheese?
 You'll find that and more about almost any type of cheese in the World Cheese Book.

 Charcuterie Board Spreads, Dips, and Sauces

 It's common to include jams, jellies, and fruit preserves on a charcuterie board, but you don't need to be limited to the classic jam or jelly spread.
 Use any fruit that you want to enjoy in a spread!
 Try dried fruits such as raisins, apricots, figs, or dates; fresh fruit such as berries, apples, pears, or peaches; or even citrus fruits like oranges, tangerines, or lemons.
-Of course (shameless plug warning!), you can try some of the delicious jams and preserves available from Spoonabilities, or the sweet red pepper and graviera cheese spread pictured above.
+Of course you can also try some of the delicious Greek spreads (at 10% off) from Hellenic Farms like the sweet red pepper and graviera cheese spread pictured above.

 Charcuterie Board Spreads

 Charcuterie board spreads should be easily spreadable on crackers or bread, and like all of your ingredient groups, should offer different flavor profiles.
 Some examples of great charcuterie board spreads are:

 - Extra virgin olive oil with balsamic vinegar